-If you pour concrete, even the quick-setting stuff needs a few days, minimum, to be ready to walk on etc. A lag—a delay—would go in there to indicate a setting time is required regardless.
+If you pour concrete, even the quick-setting stuff needs a few days, minimum, to be ready to walk on etc. A lag—a delay—would go in there to indicate the setting time we need regardless.
 You could include it in the task time, but the lag makes the situation clearer to anyone who looks.

-In the book-writing example, if the author wants to get about a third of the book written before the illustrator starts sketching, it might help the artwork to have a solid direction to go in.
-So a Start-to-Start with a lag, or a Finish-to-Start with an overlap, or lead (sometimes known as negative lag) would be the natural thought here.
-(And the lag—or lead—can be written as a percentage of the predecessor task’s time, which is helpful as it doesn’t require one to do the calculation in one’s head.)
+If the author wants to write about a third of the book before the illustrator starts, the artwork should have a direction.
+So a Start-to-Start with a lag, or a Finish-to-Start with an overlap, or lead (sometimes known as negative lag) would be good here.
+(And the lag—or lead—can go in as a percentage of the predecessor task’s time, which is helpful as it doesn’t require one to do the calculation in one’s head.)

-As you can see, the nature of the work, and of the tasks, and their “natural” relationship, will often determine how one hooks them together in Project.
-I’ve often pointed out that it can help to work on a legal pad and pencil or pen first—some people find figuring dependencies on paper before sitting at the computer can make it easier.
+The nature of the work, the tasks, and their “natural” relationship, will determine how one joins them in Project.
+It can help to work on a legal pad and pencil or pen first.
+Some people find figuring dependencies on paper before sitting at the computer can make it easier.